-The Energy Security Studies program responds to the demand from both public and private sector to provide highly qualified graduates capable of critically analyzing the situation arising in the fields of production, consumption, and transport of energy in the context of related economic and political issues.
+The Energy Policy Studies program responds to the demand from both public and private sector to provide highly qualified graduates capable of critically analyzing the situation arising in the fields of production, consumption, and transport of energy in the context of related economic and political issues.
 The curriculum of the program builds on the analysis of EU and central European energy markets, impacts of new trends in the energy sector, new actors in energy markets, and the dynamic relations between leading world producers, consumers, and transit countries.

 Unique and well-rounded curriculum

 The offered curriculum is unique in its composition.
 It offers a well balanced mix of courses providing information both on theoretical and practical level.

 Insight into theories of international relations and solid methodological grounding allow for a consistent yet open-minded interpretation of social realities, which is crucial and well-regarded on labor market.

 Practical information complement theoretical knowledge and equip students with a rich resource base, further enhancing their analytical skills.